 Bacteria hiding in the tissues that surrounds your teeth

 Periodontal maintenance cleanings are also dental cleanings designed to treat gum disease.
 Like scaling and root planing, they remove excess plaque and tartar from the tooth surface and gum pockets, then smooth out the roots if needed.
 The main thing that sets periodontal maintenance cleanings apart is that they are usually performed more often than other types of dental cleanings.
 This is because gum disease is progressive and will continue to get worse if not effectively treated.

 Gross Debridement Cleaning

-Gross debridement cleanings are the most heavy-duty of teeth cleanings designed to clean teeth with copious amounts of plaque and tartar.
+Gross debridement cleanings are the most heavy-duty of teeth cleanings designed to clean teeth with large amounts of plaque and tartar.
 These cases are generally individuals that struggle to maintain an oral care routine or who have avoided a dental cleaning for a significant amount of time.
-Since plaque hardens into tartar and large amounts of tartar are especially hard, an electrical tool is used to loosen tartar during gross debridement cleanings.
+Since plaque hardens into tartar and large amounts of tartar are especially hard, an electrical tool that sprays water may be used to loosen tartar during gross debridement cleanings.
 Once the excess plaque and tartar have been removed, a prophylaxis cleaning is performed to further clean the teeth.